 So who are the superstars by his system?

-Well, as you might expect, Albert Pujols has the most Star Points with 109.
-Miguel Cabrera is next at 87.
-Mike Trout has an amazing 45 Star Points at age 25, and that's with him finishing second in American League MVP Award voting three times.
+Well, as you might expect, Jose Pujols has the most Star Points with 109.
+Jose Cabrera is next at 87.
+Michael Trout has an amazing 45 Star Points at age 25, and that's with him finishing second in American League MVP Award voting three times.

 Bill ranks the players not by total Star Points, but by Star Points per 162-game season.
 Aaron Judge has the highest Star Point ratio, which is no surprise since he has played just one full season, and it was a crazy good season.
 He hit 52 home runs, led the league in runs scored, drove in 114 runs, won the Rookie of the Year award, etc. He piled up 10 Star Points.
 His ratio is 8.9.